Intro background

 Total kW of Solar

 The publicly and privately-owned solar panels throughout Cambridge generate pollution-free electricity using a source that is in endless supply - the sun.
 Here we are looking at solar electricity generation capacity, which is the maximum amount of electrical power that could be produced by all of the solar panels in Cambridge under perfect conditions.
-Solar is growing in Cambridge with close to 900 individual projects and there is still a lot of untapped potential.
+Solar is growing in Cambridge with over 900 individual projects and there is still a lot of untapped potential.
 Cambridge has established a goal to have 55 megawatts of solar by 2030.

 UNIT